 Students are strongly encouraged to attend a UCARE Application Workshop for tips on creating a strong application.
+Workshops are held annually during the application cycle.

 Writing Your Research Abstract